-The Company's financial assets include cash in banks and cash equivalents, short-term investments, insurance receivables, financial assets at FVPL, HTM investments, AFS investments and insurance and other receivables.
+The Company's financial assets include cash in banks, short-term investments, insurance and other receivables, HTM investments, AFS investments and investments at FVPL.
 The Company's financial liabilities include premiums due to insurance liabilities, accounts and other payables (excluding payable to government agencies) and lease liability.